zhaque44/clj-tests/README.md

 [Blog Post for reference](https://medium.com/@haque.zubair/continuous-coverage-with-clojure-89655c51fde8)

+## Getting Started

+Most clojure projects use leiningen or maven, which are the two most popular build tools.
+So if you're going to use clojure it's important to know how to use them.

 ## Test Selectors

 Leiningen has a `test` task that lets you set metadata on tests so that you can filter a set of tests, basically tagging your tests.
 This allows you to run just a selection of your tests.
 You can add a keyword argument and it will invoke that will specify which test from which namespace you want to run.
 The example below will show you how to declare a test-selector which is added to your project.clj: